filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 php artisan make:filament-resource Customer --generate
 ```

-> Note: If your table contains Enum columns, `doctrine/dbal` is unable to scan your table and will crash.
-So, Filament unable to generate the schema for your resource if it contains Enum columns.
+> Note: If your table contains ENUM columns, `doctrine/dbal` is unable to scan your table and will crash.
+Hence Filament is unable to generate the schema for your resource if it contains an ENUM column.
 Read more about this issue [here](https://github.com/doctrine/dbal/issues/3819#issuecomment-573419808).

 ### Handling soft deletes